abSWU/SASE_Hackathon/README.md

 - **Filter by Pay and Pay Period:** `Users can filter jobs by either hourly or yearly wage and can specifiy a minimum pay threshold.`

-- **Shows Jobs Based on User Filters:** `The API combines all provided filters to return only the jobs that matches theu ser's criteria.`
+- **Shows Jobs Based on User Filters:** `The API combines all provided filters to return only the jobs that matches the user's criteria.`

 ## How We Built It